Focus: Cardiothoracic Anesthesia

 Focus: Pediatric Anesthesia

-With two general pediatric surgeons as well as pediatric sub-specialists in each of the major surgical specialties, this rotation provides our residents with knowledge and experience in providing general and regional anesthesia for a broad spectrum of pediatric surgeries as well as procedures performed under deep sedation outside the operating room.
-Our faculty includes six anesthesiologists with subspecialty training in pediatric anesthesia.
+Our institution has three general pediatric surgeons as well as pediatric sub-specialists in each of the major surgical and medical procedural specialties.
+This rotation provides our residents with knowledge and experience in providing general and regional anesthesia for a broad spectrum of pediatric surgeries.
+We also perform a significant number of anesthetics for patients undergoing procedures outside of the operating room.
+Our faculty includes ten anesthesiologists with subspecialty training in pediatric anesthesia.
 As in adults, our emphasis in pediatrics is on the successful use of regional anesthesia whenever feasible.
-Dr. Chris Abajian pioneered spinal anesthesia for infants at the University of Vermont and maintains the largest database in the world on outcomes associated with the use of this technique.
+Dr. Chris Abajian pioneered spinal anesthesia for infants at the University of Vermont, and maintains the largest database in the world on outcomes associated with the use of this technique.

 Focus: Regional Anesthesia and Acute Pain Medicine

 The use of regional anesthesia for surgery and postoperative analgesia is emphasized throughout training at the UVM Medical Center/University of Vermont.
-A majority of lower-extremity surgery is performed under regional anesthesia, including spinal, epidural, and peripheral neural blockade.
-Regional anesthesia is used in a significant portion of anesthetics for upper extremity surgeries as well.
-Trainees gain exposure to a variety of techniques for neural blockade, including continuous catheter techniques and ultrasound guided regional blocks.
+A large percentage of lowerextremity surgery is performed under regional anesthesia, including spinal, epidural, and peripheral neural blockade.
+Regional anesthesia is utilized in a significant portion of anesthetics for upper extremity surgeries as well.
+Trainees gain exposure to a variety of techniques including continuous catheter techniques for both regional and neuraxial analgesia.
+Ultrasound is an integral part of the experience.
 Unique to our institution is the extensive use of spinal anesthesia for neonatal abdominal and lower extremity surgery in infants.